 One final piece of Wall Street gibberish that Cramer wanted viewers to understand is the idea of “execution.”
 This is the ability of a CEO to follow through with his or her plans for the company.

-There are many ways for management to screw up execution—unwieldy acquisitions, failed new-product launches, bad cost controls—which is why Cramer actively seeks out companies with strong leaders.
-Think Mickey Drexler of J. Crew or, of course, Apple’s Steve Jobs.
+There are many ways for management to screw up execution — unwieldy acquisitions, failed new-product launches, bad cost controls — which is why Cramer actively seeks out companies with strong leaders.
+Think Mickey Drexler of or, of course, former Apple CEO Steve Jobs.

 And he thinks investors should be willing to pay up for these top-notch managers, too.
 Because a good management team is less likely to make mistakes and more likely to thrive in spite of problems in the industry.